2023 Most Popular Theological & Ministerial Studies Bachelor's Degree Schools in Oregon

 The following schools top our list of the Most Popular Theological & Ministerial Studies Bachelor's Degree Colleges.

-Our 2023 rankings named Corban University the most popular school in Oregon for theological and ministerial studies students working on their bachelor’s degree.
-Located in the medium-sized city of Salem, Corban is a private not-for-profit college with a small student population.
+Our analysis found Corban University to be the most popular school for theological and ministerial studies students who want to pursue a bachelor’s degree in Oregon.
+Located in the city of Salem, Corban is a private not-for-profit college with a small student population.

 Women make up 21% of the theology majors at the school.